gitbootstrap/feeds/README.md

 ## License

-This work by author is licensed under a [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/3.0) license.
+This work is licensed under a [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/3.0) license.